openforcefield/openforcefield.org/content/community/news/science-updates/2021-09-01-madin-blog-post.md

 author: "Owen Madin"
 ---
 In the Open Force Field Initiative, we are always looking for novel ways to advance force field parameterization.
-Working on the parameterization of Lennard-Jones models, one of my areas of interest is using Bayesian inference to explore parameter landscapes with respect to physical parameters.
+Working on the parameterization of Lennard-Jones models, one strategy I am exploring is using Bayesian inference to explore parameter landscapes with respect to physical parameters.
 This is a lot to parse in one sentence, so let's break it down!

 ## Lennard-Jones parameterization relies on physical properties

 Since the earliest days of force field science, LJ parameters have been fitted against physical property datasets ( typically liquid densities and heats of vaporization).
-This is an important step of parameterization because it introduces macroscopic constraints that complement microscopic QM constraints.
+This is an important step of parameterization because it fits the critical LJ parameters and introduces macroscopic constraints that complement microscopic QM constraints.

 The disadvantage of using physical property measurements in parameterization is that they are generally slow to evaluate, because computing a physical property with a force field requires you to run an equilibrium simulation with